Glenturret distillery: History

 The distillery was officially established in 1763, but had previously been under the control of illicit distillers, who sought to avoid paying taxes, since 1717.
 This early history has led to claims that Glenturret is the oldest distillery in Scotland, a title contested by other establishments such as Littlemill or Strathisla.

 The distillery was originally known as “Hosh” and was originally owned by the Drummond family.
 "Hosh" comes from the Gaelic "cois", meaning foot.
 It was taken over by John McCallum in 1845, until 1875 when Thomas Stewart took it over and renamed it Glenturret in its centenary year.

 The First World War saw the closure of the distillery, but following the war it reopened under the Mitchell Brothers until 1921, when the great depression and prohibition in America saw it closed again.
 The buildings during this period were kept as storage by the Murrays of Ochtertyre.

-It did not reopen again to production until 1957 when it was revitalised by James Fairlie.
+Glenturret did not reopen again to production until 1957 when it was revitalised by James Fairlie.
 Fairlie was a whisky enthusiast and his intention was to make a malt whisky created in traditional fashion and to preserve the craft of distilling.

 The distillery was bought by Cointreau in 1981 and from there passed to Highland Distillers in 1990.
-It was taken over by The Edrington Group in 1999.
+Highland Distillers was taken over by The Edrington Group in 1999.
 It then became the home of “The Famous Grouse Experience”, which was nominated for an Interactive Entertainment Award at BAFTA in 2002.

 The distillery was put on the market in end 2018 and acquired by the Lalique Group and one of its major shareholders.

+In November 2024, announced that will remove peat from production starting 2025.